quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

       More than this would require to use integers greater than 128 bits which are not supported.
     * The speed of the instructions used and their number (see the performance section above).

-Therefor it would be nice to reduce the size of those operands before applying the X-OR pass.
+Therefore it would be nice to reduce the size of those operands before applying the X-OR pass.
-One way to do this would be develop a pass to:
+One way to do this would be to develop a pass that:

-    * Split the XOR operands into smaller variables
+    * Split the XOR operands into smaller variables.
-    * Apply XORs on the new operands
+    * Apply XORs on the new operands.
-    * Merge the results
+    * Merge the results.

 Transforming this code snippet...